There’s been an explosion of great restaurants popping up across Lisbon in recent years.

 #06 – Heading down to the banks of the River Tagus, the city’s old Mercado da Ribeira river market has been revamped and repurposed as the Time Out Food Court.
 Many of Lisbon’s best chefs are conveniently crammed-together under one roof – there’s always a lively atmosphere and they’re open until 2am at weekends:

 #07– From the Mercardo, it’s a short walk along Rua de Sao Paulo to another of Jose Alvillez’s projects at Cantina Peruana.
 It’s a joint venture with fellow chef Diego Munoz – a canteen and bar with a Peruvian menu: Munoz has long been a champion of South American cuisine:

-#08– Lisbon has more than its fair-share of rooftop bars (maybe fifteen at our last count ?), but not quite so many rooftop restaurants.
+#08– Where to eat in Lisbon for the best view ?
+The city has more than its fair-share of rooftop bars (maybe fifteen at our last count ?), but not quite so many rooftop restaurants.
 The Lumi Rooftop Bar (on the top floor of the ApartHotel Lumiares) is an ideal escape from the midday sun for a cold cocktail, or for dinner on the terrace, looking out over Lisbon’s magnificent nightscape:

 #09 – Heading into the Principe Real district of Lisbon, you’d be forgiven for missing Tapisco – an unassuming little building squished between an optician and a sports shop.
 Tapsico specialises in Portuguese Petiscos and Spanish Tapas.
 There’s an important distinction to make between the two: whereas Tapas are distinct dishes in their own right, Petiscos are usually smaller, taster-versions of existing larger dishes.
 Tapisco’s creator is Henirque Sa Pessoa – owner of the Michelin-starred restaurant Alma in the Chiado district.
 Tapsico is a much-more informal affair: